Tab-SE/embedding_playbook/TABNEXT_EMBEDDING_GUIDE.md

 - Dashboard ID is incorrect (check the dashboard URL in Salesforce)
 - User doesn't have access to the dashboard
 - Container dimensions not set (SDK requires explicit pixel values)
-- CSP/Clickjack Protection blocking the iframe
+- CSP/Framing policy blocking the iframe

 **Debug steps:**
 - Check browser console for errors